The Bankrate promise

 How to get and keep the cheapest car insurance in Minneapolis

 - Reduce your risk.
-Carriers determine rates based on insurable risk, where the less risk you pose as an insured, the cheaper your rates.
-Remaining accident-free, driving at posted speed limits and avoiding unnecessary claims can all go a long way in helping you achieve the lowest rate.
+Carriers determine rates based on insurable risk, where the less risk you pose as an insured, the cheaper your rates typically are.
+Having a history of traffic violations or claims on your record will likely increase your risk.
+Remaining accident-free, driving at posted speed limits and avoiding unnecessary claims may all go a long way in helping you achieve low rates.

 Frequently asked questions

-There is no one-size-fits-all insurer that provides the best car insurance coverage for everyone.
+There is no one-size-fits-all when it comes to the best car insurance companies.
 Certain coverage options and discounts offered by one company may not match those offered by others.
-For this reason, many drivers decide to research multiple companies and obtain several quotes for comparison.
+For this reason, most drivers typically decide to research multiple companies and obtain several quotes for comparison.

 The amount of car insurance you need typically depends on a range of factors, like your personal finances, risk level and the coverage you feel is necessary.
-Insurance professionals generally recommend purchasing higher liability limits beyond the minimum requirements to better protect your finances in the event of an accident.
-You can also purchase optional coverage, like gap coverage, accident forgiveness and other coverage if you want additional protection.
+Insurance professionals generally recommend purchasing higher liability limits and additional coverage types beyond state minimum requirements to better protect your finances in the event of an accident.
 Working with an agent may help you determine the best amount of car insurance for your needs.

 - $100,000 bodily injury liability per person